OndrejSzekely/metron_ai_catalogue/README.md

    ##### :bulb: Reference Installation Steps :point_down: <!-- omit in toc -->

-   In repository's root folder and activated environment run a HTTP server with the documentation:
+   In repository's root folder and run a HTTP server with the documentation:

    ```shell
    uv run python -m http.server --directory docs 4444